Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 </iframe>
 </center>

+**Remark:** As you may see, the figure is quite sentive to the parameters you pick.
+This tells us that even if we knew the missing parameters, the prediction we would make would likely have a quite important uncertainty.

 **Preliminary conclusion 2:** If one wants to extract the value of $$p_d$$, one needs extra information, not necessarily immediately related to $$p_d$$ itself, but related, or correlated to other parameters that influence the variation of
 $$\beta_d$$ and $$\beta_{nd}$$.